Community Service Funding Grants

 Applicants who sign the Application enter into a written agreement with the City that specifies the responsibilities of the organization with respect to the use of the Community Service Funding grant; stipulating that the expenses will be documented and the organization must provide a full accounting of expenditures to substantiate that City funds were spent appropriately.
 Additional records may be requested by the City to ensure the funds were (or will be) used appropriately.
 Once approved, the Community Service Funding award will be processed by City staff.

-As follow-up to community support funding awards during each Fiscal Year, each awarded entity shall submit proper back up documentation to substantiate that funds were expended appropriately.
+As follow-up to Community Service Funding, each awarded entity shall submit proper back up documentation to substantiate that funds were spent appropriately.
 This includes invoices/receipts, a narrative that explains each expenditure including how it specifically benefitted Temecula residents, and a schedule of the Project/Program’s revenues/expenditures.
-See COMPLIANCE REPORTING REQUIREMENTS on Application pages 6 and 7 for specific requirements.
+See COMPLIANCE REPORTING REQUIREMENTS on pages 8 and 9 of the Application for specific requirements.

-If funds are not expended in accordance with the approved purpose, the organization will be required to refund the amount of funds.
+If funds are not spent in accordance with the approved purpose, the organization will be required to refund the amount of funds.
 Failure to provide proper documentation may jeopardize any future funding.
-City of Temecula reserves the right to conduct an audit and/or require additional back-up information to substantiate how funds received from the City were expended.
+The City of Temecula reserves the right to conduct an audit and/or require additional back-up information to substantiate how funds received from the City were spent.

 In making funding determinations, the City considers the following criteria: